glmck13/MobilePi/server-config/README.md

 - Register a public domain name for your home router.
 I have a dynamic DNS name registered through dyndns.org, which is updated by my home router on every reboot.

+- Follow the instructions on your home router to forward TCP port 443 (for certificate updates) and UDP ports 4500 & 500 (for IPsec) to your Pi.

 - Get an X.509 certificate for your server.
 Certificates are available through https://letsencrypt.org/.
 A utility to register and renew your certificate is available from https://certbot.eff.org/.
 Select Software="None of the above", and System="Debian (other)" on the main page for instructions